ciffelia/mozc-al/README.md

 ## Install

-1. Download the prebuilt package from [the Release page](https://github.com/ciffelia/mozc-al/releases/latest).
+1. Download the prebuilt package from [the latest release page](https://github.com/ciffelia/mozc-al/releases/latest).

 1. Install the package.